Dresovense/orange3-textable/docs/doc/widgets/context.rst

 Information
 ~~~~~~~~~~~

-*Data correctly sent to output.*
+*Table sent to output.*
     This confirms that the widget has operated properly.

-*Settings were* (or *Input has*) *changed, please click 'Compute' when ready.*
-    Settings and/or input have changed but the **Compute automatically**
-    checkbox has not been selected, so the user is prompted to click the
-    **Compute** button (or equivalently check the box) in order for computation
-    and data emission to proceed.

-*No data sent to output yet: no input segmentation.*
-    The widget instance is not able to emit data to output because it receives
-    none on its input channel(s).

-*No data sent to output yet, see 'Widget state' below.*
-    A problem with the instance's parameters and/or input data prevents it
-    from operating properly, and additional diagnostic information can be
-    found in the **Widget state** box at the bottom of the instance's
-    interface (see `Warnings`_ below).

 Warnings
 ~~~~~~~~

+*Settings were* (or *Input has*) *changed, please click 'Send' when ready.*
+    Settings and/or input have changed but the **Send automatically** checkbox has not been selected, so the user is prompted to click the **Send** button (or equivalently check the box) in order for computation and data emission to proceed.

+*Widget needs input.*
+    The widget instance is not able to emit data to output because it receives none on its input channel(s).

 *Resulting table is empty.*
     No table has been emitted because the widget instance couldn't find a